gquiring/MorphingClockQ/README.md

 I found the issue with daylight savings time not working for USA locations.
 It requires editing the NTPClientLib (more details in the .ino).

+Fixed the morphing problem when the hour changed, it now morphs all the digits, much cooler looking

 Added option to display weather text ie - Cloudy instead of using icons, I found the icons confusing to decipher.
 It's on toggle, you can choose what you like.

 Wind and humidity will be alternately displayed every 10 seconds.